Signed-off-by: Hardcore Sushi <email@example.com>

 Keep volume open when the app goes in background:Don't close the volume when you leave the app but keep running it in the background.
 Anyone going back to the activity could have access to the volume.

-You can download DroidFS from F-Droid or from the "Releases" section in the repo.
+You can download DroidFS from F-Droid or from the "Releases" section in this repository.

 APKs available here are signed with my PGP key available on keyservers: